trilogy-group/ws-eng-conduit-ai-assessment/README.md

  - A "Conduit Roster" header,
  - A table containing the stats for each user as described below.
  - The stats would contain:
     - The user name & profile link,
     - The total number of articles authored (zero if none),
     - The total number of favorites received on their articles (zero if none),
     - The date of their first posted article (empty if no article was posted yet).
- - This list should be statically sorted based on the number of favorites received.
+ - This table should be statically sorted based on the number of favorites received.

 **Acceptance Test**:
 1. Given that you are logged in (any user),